 The core components needed to build and activate campaigns in a marketing automation platform include:

-• Contact data: This involves uploading, importing or syncing data from CRM systems and leveraging the marketing automation platform's core functionality to build data segments that reflect your target audience.
+• Contact data: This involves uploading, importing, or syncing data from CRM systems and leveraging the marketing automation platform’s core functionality to build data segments that reflect your target audience.

-• High-value content: Automated campaign flows, nurtures and triggers only work if the marketing automation platform is populated with an appropriate amount of content that is genuinely useful to prospects.
-The more granularly defined the campaign's audience segments, the larger the number of discrete content assets that are required to power the campaign, and the more narrowly targeted they must be for each prospective persona.
+• High-value content: Automated campaign flows, nurtures, and triggers only work if the marketing automation platform is populated with an appropriate amount of content that is genuinely useful to prospects.
+The more granularly defined the campaign’s audience segments, the larger the number of discrete content assets that are required to power the campaign, and the more narrowly targeted they must be for each prospective persona.

 By combining these components, a marketer could, for example, easily build a campaign to invite prospects to a seminar.
 A list would be uploaded with the key contacts a company wants to target.
 These contacts would then be added to a simple campaign flow that sends an invite email directing users to a landing page that outlines the agenda and contains a form so they can register their interest in attending.
 Once registered, an email confirmation would be sent, and reminders would then be automatically triggered at key dates in the build-up to the event.
-With an active lead-scoring model in place, each prospect's interactions with website content could be tracked, and sales could be alerted to the most highly engaged of those prospects.
+With an active lead-scoring model in place, each prospect’s interactions with the website content could be tracked, and sales could be alerted to the most highly engaged of those prospects.

 Why Is Marketing Automation Important?